 Figure 7 displays the results of five models, each presented with robust standard errors clustered on city and year-month.
-First, note that we observe no significant heterogeneity in GASB 77's effect on tax incentive spending according to whether a city is politically competitive or whether it is located in a state that requires adherence to GAAP standards.
-However, we do observe that GASB 77 had a significantly more negative effect on tax incentive spending in cities with a larger number (logged) of local newspapers.
-The effect size, at 8% of a standard deviation, is not enormous but not insubstantial.
-Further, we do not see the same effect for GDP or population size, implying that local news presence is not simply epiphenomenal to city size.
+First, note that we observe no significant heterogeneity in GASB 77's effect on tax incentive spending according to GDP or whether it is located in a state that requires adherence to GAAP standards.
+However, we do observe that GASB 77 had a significantly more negative effect on tax incentive spending in cities with a larger number (logged) of local newspapers (though this is only significant at the p < 0.1 level.
+The effect size, at 4% of a standard deviation, is small but not insubstantial.
+This effect magnitude is similar to that of population, and while the two variables are correlated ($\rho = 0.42$), the correlation is not so great that we should conclude that the former is a proxy for the latter.